renebarto/baremetal/doc/01-setting-up-for-development.md

 - Make sure to connect the serial to USB device to the <u>__correct pins__</u> (normally, and in this case as well, GPIO 14 is used for TxD, GPIO15 for RxD for either UART 0 or UART 1.
 In our examples we will be using UART 1 in most cases)
 - Make sure you have the drivers for the serial to USB device (USB side of course) correctly installed on your host system
   - Most devices use a Prolific 2303 TA chip, support on Windows 11 is a bit tricky, you'll have to replace the driver for it to work well.
-Refer to [Fixed: Prolific PL2303TA USB to Serial Windows 11 Problem](https://embetronicx.com/uncategorized/fixed-prolific-pl2303ta-usb-to-serial-and-windows-11/)
+Refer to [Fixed: Prolific PL2303TA USB to Serial Windows 11 Problem](https://embetronicx.com/uncategorized/fixed-prolific-pl2303ta-usb-to-serial-and-windows-11/).
+You'll have to re-install the drivers on Windows 11 after every reboot, which is annoying.
 - Make sure you have a terminal application to communicate with the serial to USB device
   - [Putty](https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html) has built in support on Windows, or you can download Teraterm (be careful of the source though)
   - [Teraterm](https://tera-term.en.lo4d.com/download) is my personal favorite, but the download sites seem a bit less trustworthy nowadays
-  - One Linux there are quite a few applications available, e.g. minicom
+  - One Linux there are quite a few applications available, e.g. screen, minicom
 - Make sure you have the correct device assigned (COMx on Windows /dev/ttyusbx on Linux) and the correct settings (115200N81, or 115200 baud, no stop bits, 8 data bits, 1 start bit)

 <img src="images/USB-RS232.jpg" alt="USB-to-serial example" width="400"/>